isomerpages/moe-lakesidepri/index.md

             playlist, specially curated for our parents.
           link_text: Check more here
           link_url: /2025-p6-graduation/
-        - title: Deepavali Celebration
-          date: 03 November 2025
-          announcement: This year’s Deepavali celebration at our school was a vibrant and meaningful occasion where students came together to celebrate the Festival of Lights while deepening their appreciation of Indian culture and its significance.
-          link_text: Check more here
-          link_url: /deepavali-celebration/
         - title: "P2 PAL Concert: Green Beats, Wild Moves"
           date: 11 November 2025
           announcement: Our Primary 2 students shone brightly at the P2 PAL Concert,